brundamarpadaga/Cache-Aware-Accelerator-Design/matmul/README.md

   LOOP_FLATTEN fix, DSPs unchanged (~97), cosim PASS on both testbenches (42,830 cycles @ N=32), hardware clean at N=32..512
 ✓ N=4 correctness-check convention retired (N < FETCH_TILE is an
-  unsupported boundary case) — moved to N=32
-✓ Real ~44% latency reduction at N=512 confirmed on hardware (7.11s → 3.96s), consistent with analytical prediction
+  unsupported boundary case) — moved to N=32, later to N=16 ✓ Real ~44% latency reduction at N=512 confirmed on hardware (7.11s → 3.96s), consistent with analytical prediction
-✓ figures5 benchmark README corrected after a stale-log discrepancy (33–40% HW v3 overstatement at every N in the first draft) □ Pending: apply the AXI-race bundle-split fix (dedicated B_T bundle, num_write_outstanding=1) and re-test at larger N with many repeated runs before treating the race as resolved — still the single largest open correctness risk in the project
+✓ figures5 benchmark README corrected after a stale-log discrepancy (33–40% HW v3 overstatement at every N in the first draft)
-□ Pending: final report incorporating all five benchmark rounds
 ```

+This checklist is out of date as of HW v4 (Section 6) — the AXI-race
+bundle-split fix below has since been designed *and applied*, but real
+correctness evidence at the benchmarked sizes still doesn't exist (see
+Section 6's own checklist for the accurate, current state).

 ---

-## 8. File Locations
+## 9. File Locations

 ```
 matmul_hls/matmul.cpp             HLS source (transpose + tiled matmul kernel)